quixio/quix-streams/docs/windowing.md

 A timestamp extractor is a callable object accepting these positional arguments:

-- message value
+- Message value
-- message headers
+- Message headers
 - Kafka message timestamp in milliseconds
 - Kafka timestamp type:
   - "0" - timestamp not available,
   - "1" - "create time" (specified by a producer)
-  - "2" - "log-append time" (when broker received a message)
+  - "2" - "log-append time" (when the broker received a message)

 Timestamp extractor must always return timestamp **as an integer in milliseconds**.